Blog

 For roofs with applied coatings, preventive maintenance should include periodic cleaning and reapplication to ensure continued performance.
 Maintenance activities may involve:

-Proper maintenance of roof coatings can significantly extend the service life of the underlying roofing system and preserve its protective and reflective properties.
+Proper maintenance of roof coatings can greatly extend the life of the roofing system.
+It also helps preserve its protective and reflective qualities.

 Commercial Roofing Repair in Specific States